Percy Cox: Triumph and capture of Baghdad

 For the next year Cox was of central importance to the Government of Baghdad, living in a large house where he entertained high society Sheikhs; the arrival of Fahad Bey, Sheikh of Amareh, and others instilled confidence in the British Residency.
 On 8 September 1918, he visited Tehran, for the first time.
 The negotiations largely completed Cox was installed as Britain's first ambassador at Tehran in November 1918.
 At the end of hostilities with the Ottoman Empire, Cox was appointed Acting Minister in Tehran, negotiating the Anglo-Persian Agreement.
 That winter he returned to Europe, attending the Versailles Peace Conference in 1919.
+Cox was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1920 New Year Honours.

 Appointment as High Commissioner of Iraq and Iraqi Revolt (1920)

 Following the Iraqi Revolt of 1920, British colonial administrators felt a more effective and cheaper method to rule the area would be to create an Iraqi government in which British influence was less visible.
 It was in this environment that Sir Percy Cox took up residence in Baghdad as the first High Commissioner under the Iraqi Mandate, travelling via Kut el-Amara.

 Later, reflecting on Britain's new policy and the difficulties involved, Cox wrote to Lady Bell: The task before me was by no means an easy or attractive one.
 The new line of policy which I had come to inaugurate involved a complete and necessarily rapid transformation of the facade of the existing administration from British to Arab and, in the process, a wholesale reduction in the numbers of British and British-Indian personnel employed.

 Acting as High Commissioner, Cox collaborated with former Ottoman officials and tribal, sectarian, and religious leaders and oversaw the creation of a largely Arab provisional government, or "Council of State," with the purpose of seeing the young country through the turbulent period following the revolt.
 Cox selected as president the (Sunni) religious leader Abd Al-Rahman Al-Gillani, the Naqib of Baghdad.
 Council members were culled from local elites whom Cox felt could be relied upon to support the British agenda.
 The satisfactory functioning of this interim government allowed Cox to attend the Cairo Conference, convened by the new Colonial Secretary Winston Churchill in 1921.